-Chicken collagen is said to work by causing the body to produce substances that fight inflammation, but this is unproven.
+Chicken collagen is said to work by causing the body to produce substances that fight pain and swelling (inflammation), but this is unproven.
 Chicken collagen also contains the chemicals chondroitin and glucosamine, which might help rebuild cartilage.

 Are there safety concerns?

-There isn't enough information to know if chicken collagen is safe or what the side effects might be.
+when taken by mouth in doses up to 2.5 mg daily for up to 24 weeks.
+It's not clear what the side effects might be.
 Other collagen products, such as bovine collagen and gelatin, have caused allergic reactions.
-Since chicken collagen contains chondroitin and glucosamine, large doses might lead to the same side effect as those seen with chondroitin and glucosamine supplements.
+Since collagen type II contains chondroitin and glucosamine, large doses might lead to the same side effects as those seen with chondroitin and glucosamine supplements.
 These side effects include nausea, heartburn, diarrhea and constipation, drowsiness, skin reactions, and headache.

 Report Problems to the Food and Drug Administration